tony-aw/tinycodet/README.md

-# 7 “DRY” - operators
+# 6 “DRY” - operations

-## 7.1 The transform_if function, and related operators
+## 6.1 The transform_if function, and related operators

 “Don’t Repeat Yourself”, sometimes abbreviated as “DRY”, is the coding principle that you should try to reduce repeating patterns in your code